schulzpin/feedxcavator/README.md

 Feedxcavator is a HTML to RSS conversion application written entirely in Clojure and ClojureScript.
-It uses a limited set of CSS selectors to extract content from HTML pages and convert them to RSS feeds.
-You may find it useful if a web page does not provide RSS and you are able to analyze the source code of that page to write selectors for the data you interested in ([Firebug](http://getfirebug.com) development extensions may greatly aid on this, although they not always map page source precisely).
+It uses a limited set of CSS selectors to extract content of HTML pages and convert them to RSS feeds.
+You may find it useful if a web page does not provide RSS and you are able to analyze the source code of that page to write selectors for the data you interested in ([Firebug](http://getfirebug.com) or your browser development extensions may greatly aid on this, although they not always map page source precisely).

 ### Supported CSS Subset